-When a swaggering private-equity reporter of an unfortunate finance publication attempts to soften the blow of how yet another Silicon Valley venture capital emperor is losing its clothes, by stating “the emperor” may still perform in the so-called top-quartile, it becomes clear how he and those who feel comfort in this argument know nothing about math, finance, its investable attribute and the business of innovation.
+When a swaggering private-equity reporter of an unfortunate finance publication attempts to soften the blow of how yet another Silicon Valley venture capital emperor is losing its clothes by stating “the emperor” may still perform in the so-called top-quartile, it becomes clear how he and those who feel comfortable in this argument know nothing about math, finance, its investable attribute and the business of innovation.

 Change must come

 Even the venture firm in question, KPCB – to their credit – appears not at all satisfied with the reporter’s rationale, given their purported apologetic confession, not worthy of grand excuses to their limited partners.
-For being one of the best of subprime venture capital (99.4%) is not a badge of great honor.
-KPCB appears to and should be ashamed of itself, not being able to produce outlier venture style returns amidst a young and gaping 80% adoption greenfield of innovation.
+Being one of the best subprime venture capital (99.4%) is not a badge of great honor.
+KPCB appears to and should be ashamed of itself, not producing outlier venture style returns amidst a young and gaping 80% adoption greenfield of innovation.

 KPCB is not the only top-brand venture firm in Silicon Valley losing steam; we have similar indications to believe others, including Draper Fisher Jurvetson with massive stacked and parallel fund diversification in tow, suffer from the same fate.
 So, how many more heads of the state of venture capital need to roll before limited partners realize the Silicon Valley emperor has genuinely lost its clothes (as I wrote back in August of 2009)?

-When will the majority of limited partners realize that the many problems in venture are not merely incidental, but systemic?
-Systemic, as in the deployment of the vast embedded risk of old-school asset management is incompatible with the needs of innovation.
+When will most limited partners realize that the many problems in venture are not merely incidental but systemic?
+As in the deployment of the vast embedded risk of old-school asset management, Systemic is incompatible with the needs of innovation.

 We should not be surprised that if the arbitrage of innovation does not fundamentally renew itself from time-to-time (along with the innovation it selects), its performance will mimic that of a gold-winning Olympian: very hard to replicate as time goes by.

-The term quartile is commonly used in the finance world to qualify the past performance of an investment firm.
-As such “top-quartile” is used to denominate the best performing venture capital firms by past (and sometimes trace current) cumulative performance of all funds under management.
+The term quartile is commonly used in the finance world to qualify an investment firm’s past performance.
+As such, “top-quartile” is used to denominate the best performing venture capital firms by past (and sometimes trace current) cumulative performance of all funds under management.

-To simplify the above a little, in the Olympics the gold and silver medal winners of the 100-meter sprint can be considered top-quartile, for they represent the best 25% of all performers (of that race).
-The bronze medal winner is near the edge of top-quartile.
+To simplify the above a little, in the Olympics, the gold and silver medal winners of the 100-meter sprint can be considered top-quartile, for they represent the best 25% of all performers (of that race).
+The bronze medal winner is near the edge of the top-quartile.